gosystemsgmbh/RI_Framework/README.md

  * It did not exist
  * It did exist, but the implementation was following too different requirements
  * It did exist, but the implementation was unsatisfying (style, abstractions, customizability, quality, license, etc.)
- * Productivity concerns ("Learning/customizing this existing solution to fit my needs takes at least as long as writing it myself")
+ * Productivity concerns ("Learning/customizing takes at least as long as writing it myself")
  * Naivety, not-invented-here syndrom, overconfidence ("I can do this better")
  * Educational purposes ("I need to experience the problems of a message bus implementation myself")
  * Fun (Ever tried to write a composition container yourself?
 What an adventure!)